Seconded from the History Department to the International Foundation Programme in 2016/17

 A Directory of Sources for Women's History in Ireland (Women's History Project/Irish Manuscripts Commission: Dublin, 1999), published as a CD-ROM, but also available on the web at: http://www.nationalarchives.ie/wh/index.html This resource contains in the region of 100,000 pieces of information relating to women's place in Irish society from the earliest times to the present.

-I am especially concerned with the social and political attitudes expressed towards 'deviant' or 'outcast' groups in Irish society, the impact such attitudes had on the material lives of such groups and the significance of such attitudes in developing concepts of Irish national identity, particularly in the period between 1890 and 1930.
-Some of these themes are explored in my recent book Prostitution and Irish Society, 1800-1940 (Cambridge, 2007).
+I am especially interested in the social and political attitudes expressed towards 'deviant' or 'outcast' groups in Irish society, the impact such attitudes had on the material lives of such groups and the significance of such attitudes in developing concepts of Irish national identity, particularly in the period between 1890 and 1930.
+Some of these themes are explored in my book Prostitution and Irish Society, 1800-1940 (Cambridge, 2007).

 Undergraduate Modules Taught